 Rear Adm.
-Grocki (nee Lau) was born and raised in Honolulu.
+Grocki (nee Lau) was born and raised in Honolulu, Hawaii.
 She was the first woman from Hawaii appointed to the United States Naval Academy, graduating in 1981 with a Bachelor of Science degree.
 Her first assignment was to Portsmouth Naval Shipyard as a Non-nuclear Ship Superintendent for USS Tullibee (SSN 597) and Submarine NR-1.
 During this time, she also completed her Master of Science degree in Mechanical Engineering at the University of New Hampshire.

 She returned to Hawaii as the Billeting Officer, Pearl Harbor Naval Station, then transferred to Pearl Harbor Naval Shipyard, and was accepted into the Engineering Duty Officer community in 1985.
 While stationed at the shipyard, she was the Ship Superintendent for several surface ships, and senior Ship Superintendent for numerous submarine availabilities, and became the first woman officer to accompany her boat on post-availability sea trials.
 Following Nuclear Ship Superintendent School, she served as the Shipyard Docking Officer and Nuclear Ship Superintendent for the decommissioning of USS Skate (SSN 578) and USS Sargo (SSN 583).